gamernetwork/tech-task-platform-2024.3/README.md

   1. Add a method or property to `Post` that returns a single string containing the name of all tags associated with the post, in alphabetical order.
      * For example, if a post is tagged with "Gaming", "Featured" and "Xbox", the output might be "Featured, Gaming, Xbox"
      * Ensure that this method can handle a post that has no tags.
-  1. Add suitable test cases for the method you created above.
+  1. Add suitable test cases for the method you created in the previous step.
 Refer to ["Writing our first test"](https://docs.djangoproject.com/en/3.2/intro/tutorial05/#writing-our-first-test) for information about writing and running tests.

 ## Submitting your completed task